-This article takes you through a project by Connected Labs—Connected’s in-house product research group—aimed at building a COVID-19 symptoms tracker that could be put to use for businesses as they look to head back into their physical spaces.
+This article takes you through a project by Connected Labs—our dedicated R&D function—aimed at building a COVID-19 symptoms tracker that could be put to use for businesses as they look to head back into their physical spaces.

 After months of being shut down, offices and other indoor public spaces are starting to re-open, making it critical to track and contain the spread of COVID-19.
 Given this, the initial task presented to our team was simple: build a solution that allows people to report on their COVID-19 symptoms so that businesses can monitor the health of their employees as they begin to return to work.
 As the team began to brainstorm ways to tackle this problem, we were met with a slew of additional questions and potential risks to consider:

 - How might we differentiate our solution from the symptom checker apps that currently exist?

 - How might we make this experience engaging without being onerous on the user?

 - How might we enable the use of these features without requiring every employee to download a new app?

 - How might we respect the privacy of individuals using this solution, giving them peace of mind?